The Role of Deep Mesoscale Eddies in Ensemble Forecast Performance: The Deep Field and SSH Prediction

-To highlight the difference between a ``better'' and ``poor'' initial deep field, we plot the ensemble mean $\eta_{ref}$ field at 2000 meters for EF20191028 (top row in Fig.~\ref{fig:IC_vs_wk6}) and EF20191125 (bottom row in Fig.~\ref{fig:IC_vs_wk6}), these correspond to the two filled symbols (circle and left triangle) in Fig.~\ref{fig:rmse_etaref_vs_ssh}, respectively.
+To highlight the difference between a ``better'' and ``poor'' initial deep field, we plot the ensemble mean $\eta_{ref}$ field at 2000 meters for EF20191028 (top row in Fig.~\ref{fig:IC_vs_wk6}) and EF20191125 (bottom row in Fig.~\ref{fig:IC_vs_wk6}), these correspond to the two filled symbols in Fig.~\ref{fig:rmse_etaref_vs_ssh} {(circle and left triangle, respectively)}.
 Model $\eta_{ref}$ field at Week 0 and Week 6 is contrasted with the CPIES observations, and the mean 17-cm contour of the forecast (cyan line) against the verifying analysis 17-cm contour (black line).
-Between the two forecasts, the initial field for EF20191028 contains more similar features as seen in the observations, including the more northern cyclone coupled with an anticyclonic feature to its south, whereas the initial field for EF20191125 shows a strong anticyclone-cyclone dipole at $88^\circ$W that is not present in the observations, and a stronger anticyclonic feature that the CPIES observations show is much weaker near $86^\circ$W. As the forecast evolves, these initial conditions result in a better predicted deep field at Week 6 for EF20191028, with both the model and the observations displaying an anticyclone off the Mississippi Fan.
+Between the two forecasts, the initial field for EF20191028 contains more similar features as seen in the observations, including the more northern cyclone coupled with an anticyclonic feature to its south.
+Whereas the initial field for EF20191125 shows a strong anticyclone-cyclone dipole at $88^\circ$W that is not present in the observations, and {displays} a stronger anticyclonic feature {near $86^\circ$W than what is observed by the} CPIES. {Any agreement between the deep initial field of the forecast and the observations is unexpected, as no information of the deep features are assimilated into the forecasts.} As the forecast evolves, these initial conditions result in a better predicted deep field at Week 6 for EF20191028{; despite the model and observations disagreeing with the positioning, both display} an anticyclone {of similar magnitude} off the Mississippi Fan{, highlighting that the forecast is capturing a key feature of the deep ocean circulation}.
 This is also reflected in the good agreement between the predicted 17-cm contour (cyan line) of the forecast, and the 17-cm contour of the verifying analysis on that date (black line).
-In contrast, the deep field of EF20191125 shares no similarities with the CPIES observations, and shows a larger, detached LCE with a still extended LC.
+In contrast, the deep field of EF20191125 shares no similarities with the CPIES observations{.
+In the SSH, the forecast appears to have only just detached, resulting in a more extended LC,} and shows a larger LCE.
 These findings imply a connection between deep skill and upper performance.